vladmandic/human/README.md

 ## Installation

-There are several ways to use Human:
+There are several ways to use `Human` library:

 **Important**
 *This version of `Human` includes `TensorFlow/JS (TFJS) 2.6.0` library which can be accessed via `human.tf`*